LukeGrahamLandry/franca/examples/gpu/maze_game/README.md

     - print certain characters are filled in floor
     - it has a binary and you have to disassemble/dump_wasm to get the password
     - last level could be franca repl with access to the game's State and you have to set the door to unlocked manually
+    - make you automate the farm game
+    - like a shader where you say what colour should be at different coordinates to match a pattern or match floor so you can walk like the mandelbrot ones.
+    - start with lox: `door.locked = true;`

 viewer
 - the image is of an item you need and you have to move it to your side of an obstacle.